-Consider these five questions to determine whether you’re destined for a professional life as an accounting professional:
+Consider these five questions to determine whether you’re destined for a career as an accounting professional:

 1. Do you communicate well?

-Far more than just the ability to crunch numbers, the modern accountant needs stellar interpersonal skills.
+Far more than just the ability to crunch numbers, the modern accountant needs both hard and soft skills for success.
 Part of your job is to take the complex financial information you analyze and explain it to others who aren’t fluent in accounting terminology.
 You’ll also be responsible for crafting reports and client emails, which means writing skills are imperative, too.

-To advance your career, you'll also need to build a reputation as a problem solver.
-You can do this by demonstrating outstanding customer service skills as well as tact and diplomacy when interacting with customers, clients and coworkers.
+To advance your career, you'll also need to build a reputation as a problem solver when interacting with colleagues, customers and clients.